encord-team/E-MM1/DOWNLOAD.md

 ROOT_DATA_PATH = os.getenv('ROOT_DATA_PATH')
 DF_PATH = 'path/to/your/info/df.csv'  # Change this to the phase {1,2} {audio,video} df path

-# Load and filter out datasets with no start/end times provided
 df = pl.read_csv(DF_PATH)

+# VidGen-1M does not provide start/end times of video clips so we have to filter these out and download them separately (method given below)
 df = df.filter(pl.col('source_dataset') != 'VidGen-1M')

 # Download videos/audio